-XSEDE has identified over 60 user facing use cases that document specific ways users need to use XSEDE's infrastructure.
-From those user facing use cases XSEDE distilled 12 canonical use cases that document the core (common) system functions needed by user facing use cases.
+The Research Software Portal's Use Case Registry has over 100 user facing use cases that document specific ways users need to use research cyberinfrastructure.
+From those user facing use cases we have distilled 12 canonical use cases that document the core (common) system functions needed by user facing use cases.

-XSEDE has delivered production components supporting almost all the core (common) system functions in the canonical use cases and many of the 60 user facing use cases, thus enabling users to perform some (but not all) of the functions in those use cases.
+Research infrastructures can delivered production components that support these core (common) system functions in the canonical use cases and many of the over 100 user facing use cases, thus enabling users to perform some (but not all) of the functions in those use cases.

-This page documents XSEDE production components that have APIs and provides pointers to API documentation and client coding examples that software and service developers, such as Science Gateways developers, can reference.
+This page documents operational components that have APIs and provides pointers to API documentation and client coding examples that software and service developers, such as Science Gateways developers, can reference.

 The following 13 APIs are grouped by category.
 Click on the links in the tables below for more information about each API.